 Weather

 September is an especially wonderful time to visit Norway, as the last bits of summer transition into the golden hues of early fall.
-Temperatures in southern Norway are in the 60s Fahrenheit during the day, 50s in the evening.
-Keep in mind that above the Arctic Circle, fall weather arrives earlier than in the rest of the country—depending on where you travel, you could experience sudden weather changes in just a few hours.
-Don’t forget to pack warm layers for chilly mornings and evenings, a waterproof jacket, and comfortable walking shoes with good grip for all sorts of terrain.
+Temperatures in southern Norway are in the 60s (Fahrenheit) during the day, 50s in the evening.
+Remember that above the Arctic Circle, fall weather arrives earlier than in the rest of the country—depending on where you travel, you could experience sudden weather changes in just a few hours.
+Don't forget to pack warm layers for chilly mornings and evenings, a waterproof jacket, and comfortable walking shoes with good grip for all sorts of terrain.

 Crowds & Costs

-With the start of shoulder season, September is a great alternative to the summer months if you want to skip the crowds.
+With the start of shoulder season, September is an excellent alternative to the summer months if you want to skip the crowds.
 You can find lowered rates for flights and hotels, more availability for accommodations, and enough daylight hours for enjoying outdoor activities and sightseeing.

 Where to Go